Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/README.md

 the dataset has no duplicates nor missing values and it was already pretty clean ,so  many other cleaning steps aren't necessary. we just had to remove space in column name and set number as ID.
 #### **Data/ Business understanding**
-After cleaning the data was found to be imbalanced, which means there is one class that was far more recurrent in the dataset than the other.
+After cleaning, the data was found to be imbalanced, which means there is one class that was far more recurrent in the dataset than the other.

 ![Alt text](https://github.com/Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/blob/f3ea6d6049aa100aaec2457d314bdb44bca69711/les%20images/Image%202.png)